MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ## Broadcasting over Queries

-Any function could be used as a query combinator with the broadcasting notation.
+Any function could be applied to query arguments using Julia's broadcasting notation.

     chicago[